Skip to content

 What exactly gets recorded?

-Can teams reconstruct who did what and why?
+Can teams see who did what and why?

-That is the point of the model.
-The case should retain enough history for an operator, reviewer, or auditor to understand who acted, what changed, and how external actions affected the resolution path.
+That is the point.
+The case keeps enough history for an operator, reviewer, manager, or auditor to follow who acted, what changed, what evidence was visible, and what the external system returned.

-How does this help internal audit or compliance reviews?
+How does this help with internal audit or compliance reviews?

-Instead of pulling evidence from multiple systems after the fact, teams can work from a single case record that already ties together the issue, the decision path, the execution, and the visible outcome.
+Instead of reconstructing evidence from mailboxes, admin tools, chat, and exports, reviewers work from one case record that already ties together the issue, decisions, actions, blocked paths, and outcome.

 See the record